linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Problem Sets/PSET 6- Evaluating Bank Balance Sheets and Loan Portfolios.md

 1. What are the main US regulatory capital requirements,  particularly for the Tier 1 Capital ratio?
 Using Citigroup,  what are the main factors that determine its 2007 Tier 1 Capital ratio?
 	1. The main US regulatory capital ratios are the Tier 1 Capital ratio,  Total Capital ratio,  and the Leverage ratio.
 		1. The Tier 1 ratio calculated as: $$\text{Tier 1 Capital Ratio} = \frac{\text{Tier 1 Capital}} {\text{Risk-Weighted Assets}}$$
-			1. Tier 1 Capital includes common equity,  retained earnings,  and certain preferred stock,  less goodwill and certain other intangible assets.
+			1. Tier 1 Capital includes common equity,  retained earnings,  and certain preferred stock,  less [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]] and certain other [[Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill#INTANGIBLE AMORTIZATION AND NON‐GAAP REPORTING|intangible]] assets.
 It represents the bank's core capital.
 			1. Risk-weighted assets are calculated by assigning different risk weights to assets based on their perceived riskiness.
 For example,  cash has a 0% risk weight while corporate loans have a 100% risk weight.
 			1. Banks must maintain a minimum Tier 1 ratio of 4% to be considered adequately capitalized.
 Well-capitalized banks generally have Tier 1 ratios of 6% or higher.
 		1. For Citigroup in 2007,  the key factors determining its Tier 1 ratio were: